Bobbles Crochet Waves

 For the Bobbles, when they pop out, they pop out toward the rear of the project.
 So it’s imperative when you start to ensure you crochet the bobbles on the wrong side with the single crochet so the bobbles pop out the right side of the project.

 Bobbles – dc5tog.
 In the next stitch, *yarn over, pull up a loop, yo, pull through 2 loops, repeat from * 4 times, until you have 6 loops on hook, yo and pull through all to complete 5 dc together.

-See video tutorial below for a demonstration if you need help with this.
+See the video tutorial below for a demonstration if you need help with this.

-- Turn to wrong side and fasten onto first sc. ch 2, hdc in same sp, bobble, hdc, hdc, bobble, hdc, hdc3tog in valley (bottom of chevron), *hdc, bobble, hdc, repeat from * to peak, 3 hdc in peak (top of chevron), repeat from * again to valley, hdc3tog, repeat from * two more times, increase hdc in last stitch.
+- Turn to the wrong side and fasten onto the first sc. ch 2, hdc in same sp, bobble, hdc, hdc, bobble, hdc, hdc3tog in the valley (bottom of chevron), *hdc, bobble, hdc, repeat from * to peak, 3 hdc in peak (top of chevron), repeat from * again to the valley, hdc3tog, repeat from * two more times, increase hdc in the last stitch.
 Turn.

-- Ch 1, 2 sc into same stitch.
-1 sc in each next 5 ch. *sc3tog using next three stitches (bottom of chevron).
+- Ch 1, 2 sc into the same stitch.
+1 sc in each next 5 ch. *sc3tog using the next three stitches (bottom of chevron).
 1 sc in each of the next 12 stitches.
-3 sc in next chain (top of chevron).
+3 sc in the next chain (top of chevron).
 1 sc in each of next 12 stitches.
 Repeat from * across until the last 9 stitches remain.
-Final ending of row is sc3tog using next three stitches.
+The final ending of row is sc3tog using the next three stitches.
 1 sc in each of next 5.
 2 sc in final stitch.

 This is the end of the repeat pattern for The Stitch is Right.
 If you would like to use this concept for entire projects or even make more rows.
 Just continue to follow steps 1 & 2.